mgechev/blog.mgechev.com/content/post/2013-05-04-css3-flipping-effect.md

 }
 {{< / highlight >}}

-You can see that it&#8217;s extremely simple &#8211; just rotating the front and back panes with difference 180 degrees when the user hover the panel.
+You can see that it’s extremely simple – just rotating the front and back panes with difference 180 degrees when the user hover the panel.

 The HTML is even simpler: